-- · Changing the data collected for respondents who were also working in another rural or remote location.
+- Changing the data collected for respondents who were also working in another rural or remote location.
 The reported time variable was changed from hours per week in 2012 to a selection of days per week, fortnight, month, quarter or year.
 AlHW converted all of these responses to a common 'days per month' variable. - Questions on specialty of training have been expanded from those included in the 2012 survey to allow two possible fields of study in the survey.
 There is no ordered structure to the answers, i.e. neither field 1 nor field 2 could be called a primary specialty of training.
-Additional paired questions on commencement year, year of study, and intended year of completion were also added in 2013. - The 2012 online version of the survey potentially allowed up to 7 specialties of training but this was not apparently intended. - Specialists were asked to identify how many hours they worked in each of their specialties and the primary specialty was chosen on the basis of the maximum number of hours worked.

-Supplementary explanation was added to the categories used in 2012 for principal area of main job in medicine.
+Additional paired questions on commencement year, year of study, and intended year of completion were also added in 2013. - The 2012 online version of the survey potentially allowed up to 7 specialties of training but this was not apparently intended. - Specialists were asked to identify how many hours they worked in each of their specialties and the primary specialty was chosen on the basis of the maximum number of hours worked. - Supplementary explanation was added to the categories used in 2012 for principal area of main job in medicine.
 A separate text box after 'other' allowed respondents to describe their main job if they did not self-identify with one of the presented categories.
-In 2013, the AIHW used that information to recode data for some people where it was apparent that the text could be recoded to one of the existing categories.
+From 2013, the AIHW used that information to recode data for some people where it was apparent that the text could be recoded to one of the existing categories.
 For example, 'pathology' was recoded to 'clinical'.
+In 2015, 1,020 respondents filled in 'Other' and approximately 550 of these were recoded or were invalid for other reasons.
+A minor discrepancy in the coding in 2013 and 2014 resulting in approximately 400 more of these records being recoded than in 2015.

-Due to the differences in data collection methods, including survey design and questionnaire, it is recommended that comparisons between workforce data in the NHWDS: medical practitioners from 2010 onwards and AlHW Labour Force Survey data before 2010 be made with caution.
+Due to the differences in data collection methods, including survey design and questionnaire, it is recommended that comparisons between workforce data in the NHWDS: medical practitioners from 2010 onwards and AlHW Labour Force Survey data until 2009 be made with caution.